First-time Homebuyer Savings account disclosures, rates and fees

 First-time Homebuyer Savings account disclosure

-The Credit Union is not responsible or liable for:
+The Credit Union is not responsible or liable for the following:

 Determining or ensuring that an account satisfies the requirement to be a First-time Homebuyer Savings account.

-Determining or ensuring that the funds in a First-time Homebuyer Savings account are used for eligible costs.
+Determining or ensuring the funds in a First-time Homebuyer Savings account are used for eligible costs.

 Reporting or remitting taxes or penalties related to the use of a First-time Homebuyer Savings account.
 Please consult your tax advisor or the Oregon Department of Revenue for the complete rules governing this account and any potential tax benefits.